How to Get Rid of Weeds in Lawn: 8 ways to kill lawn weeds

 7. Apply Mulch Around Lawn Edges

-The transition zone between your lawn and garden beds is where weeds love to creep in.
-Keep a 2-3 inch layer of mulch in those beds right up to the lawn edge.
-This prevents weed seeds from germinating and spreading into the grass.
+The transition zone between lawn and garden beds is a weed entry point.
+Keep 2-3 in (5-7 cm) of mulch in beds right up to the lawn edge.
+This prevents weed seeds from germinating and creeping into your grass.

 8. Water Deeply and Infrequently

-Shallow, frequent watering encourages shallow-rooted weeds like crabgrass.
-Instead, water your lawn once or twice per week with 1-1.5 inches of water.
-This encourages grass to grow deep roots while leaving the top inch of soil dry between waterings, which discourages weed germination.
+Shallow, frequent watering favors shallow-rooted weeds like crabgrass.
+Water once or twice per week with 1-1.5 in (2.5-4 cm) instead.
+This builds deep grass roots and leaves the top inch of soil dry between waterings, which is bad conditions for weed germination.

-Water early in the morning so grass blades dry out during the day.
-Wet grass overnight invites disease, which weakens turf and opens the door for weeds.
+Water in the morning so blades dry out during the day.
+Wet grass overnight invites disease, which weakens turf and opens the door for more weeds.

-Pull weeds when they’re small, keep your grass thick, and don’t give bare soil a chance to sit exposed.
-Do that and you’ll spend a lot less time on your knees with a weeding knife.
+Pull weeds small, keep your grass thick, don’t leave bare soil exposed.
+Do that consistently and you’ll spend a lot less time on your knees with a weeding knife.